Your Microwave Oven Is Watching You: Kellyanne Conway Says So

 Mike Kelly of the Bergen County Record recently interviewed the 1982 Blueberry Princess pageant winner at her home in Alpine, New Jersey.
 At one point in the conversation, Kelly posed an unambiguous question: “Do you know whether Trump Tower is wiretapped?”
 Easy enough question, and for a woman who appears to have perpetual access to the POTUS, she ought to be able to answer the question with a simple yes or no.

 Or not.
-When one dwells in a world of ‘alternate facts,’ an answer is not always simple.
-Here’s Ms. Conway’s reply to Mike Kelly’s direct query:
+When one dwells in a world of “alternate facts,” an answer is not always simple.
+Here’s Ms. Conway’s reply to Mike Kelly’s direct query.

 “What I can say is there are many ways to surveil each other now, unfortunately.
 There was an article this week that talked about how you can surveil someone through their phones, certainly through their television sets –any number of different ways.
 And microwaves that turn into cameras eck cetera. (sic) So, we know that’s just a fact of modern life.”